haandol/honey/README.md

 Honey supports semi-permanent storage using Redis as well as Hubot.

-Let's assume that you typed `!memo recall this` in your channel
+Let's assume that you typed `!memo whats this` in your channel with below app.

 ```python
 @on_command(['memo', 'ㄱㅇ', '기억'])